 - Loose steering,

-- Steering wheel shaking when hitting bumps
+- The steering wheel shakes when hitting bumps.

 - Steering wheel shaking on highway driving

 - Excessive steering wheel play

 - Noise such as clunking or knocking

 - The car pulls to one side due to the alignment issue

 - Steering wheel vibrations